arafMustavi/arafMustavi/README.md

 ### Hi there 👋
 ## I'm Araf Mustavi
 ### An undergrad student of Computer Science and Engineering from BUET
-- 🔭 I’m currently working on a blockchain project!
+- 🔭 I’m currently working on a blockchain project's Front End Development!
-- 🌱 I’m currently learning AR-VR Development!
+- 🌱 I’m currently learning Quantum Computing basics and AR-VR Development!
 - 👯 I’m looking to collaborate on Data Science Competitions
 - 🤔 I’m looking for help with Bangla Optical Character Recognition
 - 💬 Ask me about Blockchain based use-case